jjordalope/mCitadels/README.md

 Citadels is a Card Game created by Bruno Faiduti (http://faidutti.com/).

 The game's pictures were created by Julien Delval, Florence Magnin, Jean-Louis Mourier and Didier Graffet.
-The game is distributed in Spain by Millennium (http://www.millenniumdist.com/) and the official page is located at: http://www.edgeent.com/juegos/coleccion/ciudadelas.

 The mirc script code is GPL. mIRC itself is shareware and the pictures are copyright and do not belong to me.